aewshopping/ssg-deploy-test/src/posts/reviews/2022-11-04-review-ancestors.md

 If he came directly by the shortest route (which he certainly wouldn’t have done) this was a journey of almost 1,000km which [Google Maps tells me will take 171 hours of constant walking](https://goo.gl/maps/raMAqta9aE5Haz7LA).
 This level of mobility in such a high status individual at this time is amazing.

-It also indicates population wide mobility - the genetic evidence from a range of skeletons seems to point to almost complete population replacement by these metal using “Beaker People”, taking over from the stone age neolithic inhabitants of Britain who came before them.
-The likely reason for this, Roberts tells us, is that changes in climate disrupted the way of life of the neolithic farmers, who saw a significant reduction in their population and abandoned the fields to rely on their herds of animals instead.
+It also indicates population wide mobility - the genetic evidence from a range of skeletons seems to point to almost complete population replacement by these metal using “Beaker People”, taking over from the stone age Neolithic inhabitants of Britain who came before them.
+The likely reason for this, Roberts tells us, is that changes in climate disrupted the way of life of the Neolithic farmers, who saw a significant reduction in their population and abandoned the fields to rely on their herds of animals instead.

-When the Beaker People made the crossing to Britain over the channel they came across a landscape largely empty of humans.
+When the Beaker People made the crossing to Britain over the Channel they came across a landscape largely empty of humans.
 As Roberts puts it:

 >> ...in the later fourth millennium BCE, it seems that cereal cultivation was abandoned and there was a switch to more nomadic pastoralism...
 And along with that, there was a population collapse.
 Long barrows fell out of use.
 Causewayed enclosures fell into ruin.
 Fields were abandoned... this is the background to the arrival of the Beaker complex in Britain [i.e. the arrival of the Amesbury Archer and his associates] - it follows that Neolithic population collapse.
 >>> Alice Roberts, Ancestors